 If you purchase a car through Vroom, make sure you get the name and case number of any request that you have.
 Also, request to be transferred to Tier 2, and the best time to reach anyone is 8 am on the dot.
 And don't fall for the prompt "if you would like for us to call you back when it's your turn," they will never call.

 The employees are not bad people and every time I would call I would apologize for being frustrated because it's not their fault.
 They only communicate to other departments through email.
 This is a problem with the company structure of Vroom.
 Worst experience ever!

-Length of Use: Less than 3 months
+Length of Use: 3–6 months

-Bottom Line: No, I would not recommend this to a friend
+Bottom Line: Yes, I would recommend this to a friend